jaredbwasserman/drift/README.md

 * Draggable UI panels
 * Classic compatible

-## To Add
+## TODO
 1. Add support for Containers (bags and bank bags)
 1. Add support for ObjectiveTrackerFrame
 1. Add support for TalkingHeadFrame
 1. Add config menu in Interface Addons menu
 1. Global reset button in config menu

-## To Fix
+## Bugs
-1. Fix bug where frame resets from hotkey when on other tab
+1. Frames with tabs move from hotkey when on other tab
-1. Fix bug where PlayerTalentFrame resets from Close button on PVP Talents
+1. PlayerTalentFrame moves from Close button on PVP Talents